-A man who listens to every conversation via stealth devices, is agonizingly hurt to have discovered potential murder victims, in a couple.
-All he wants to save them, but he cannot face his conscience as his job demands him to listen to everything they say.
+A man who listens to every conversation via stealth devices is agonizingly hurt to have discovered potential murder victims in a couple.
+All he wants is to save them, but he cannot face his conscience as his job demands him to listen to everything they say.
 And this guilt keeps eating him from inside.
 A moral dilemma puts him in the middle of nowhere.
-Francis Ford Coppola’s genius shined brightly as two of his greatest works faced each other at the academy awards for best film, the other being ‘The Godfather Part II’.
-No lesser reward is expected from a film maker’s point of view than this honor.
+Francis Ford Coppola’s genius shined brightly as two of his greatest works faced each other at the academy awards for best film, the other being ‘The Godfather Part II.’
+No lesser reward is expected from a filmmaker’s point of view than this honor.

 17. Reservoir Dogs (1992)

-Quentin Tarantino’s debut and a quintessential classic, ‘Reservoir Dogs’ is one of the most cult movie of this era.
-It’s essentially about a diamond heist gone wrong but the style and the non-linear storytelling brought out the genius of Tarantino to the world.
-Oddly enough, the story depicts the events before and after the diamond heist but never showing how the heist actually went.
-The climatic ‘Mexican Standoff’ sequence is perhaps one of the most watched scene of cinema history.
+Quentin Tarantino’s debut and a quintessential classic, ‘Reservoir Dogs’ is one of the most cult movies of this era.
+It’s essentially about a diamond heist gone wrong, but the style and the non-linear storytelling brought out the genius of Tarantino to the world.
+Oddly enough, the story depicts the events before and after the diamond heist but never shows how the heist actually went.
+The climatic ‘Mexican Standoff’ sequence is perhaps one of the most-watched scene of cinema history.